pallotron/yubiswitch/README.md

 ![Menu items screenshot](/images/screenshot-prefs.png)

 # Known Issues
-- This applicaiton works with two models of yubikey,

-  the _YubiKey Nano_ and the _Yubikey Neo_.
-The Nano and the Neo both fit cleanly into your USB port.

 - The app's default settings support the Nano.
 If you have the neo, go into the app's `Preferences` by clicking on the menu icon, then set the the `Product ID` to `0x0114` (or whatever your ProductID is).
 - This app only works with recent version of OSX because it relies on the Notification Centre.
 OSX 10.8.x and above would do it.
 Sorry about that.